 Before CMU, I spent nearly two and a half years as a predoctoral researcher on the AllenNLP team at AI2, where I worked with Matt Peters.
 Before that I spent two years in industry at startups as a research scientist working on NLP, vision, speech, and multimodal applications.
 I have had the opportunity to work closely with some amazing collaborators at other institutions including Margaret Mitchell, Sasha Luccioni, Vladlen Koltun, and Doug Downey.

-When tool-using agents perform actions in the world, models need to be both useful and safe.
+Tool-using agents that act in the world need to be both useful and safe.
 Well-calibrated model confidences can be used to weigh the risk versus reward of potential actions, but prior work shows that many models are poorly calibrated.
-Inspired by interpretability literature exploring the internals of models, we propose a novel class of model-internal confidence estimators (MICE) that better calibrate model confidences when calling tools.
-MICE first decodes from each intermediate layer of the language model using logit lens and then computes similarity scores between each layer’s generation and the final output.
-These features are fed into a learned linear regressor to adjust the model’s confidence, improving calibration.
-We find that MICE reduces expected calibration error by a factor of 3–10 for Llama3 models on the simulated trial and error (STE) tool-calling dataset.
-Further experiments show that MICE is data-efficient, generalizes zero-shot to unseen APIs, and results in higher tool-calling utility in scenarios with varying risk levels.
-We will release the MICE code at [redacted].
+Inspired by interpretability literature exploring the internals of models, we propose a novel class of model-internal confidence estimators (MICE) to better assess confidence when calling tools.
+MICE first decodes from each intermediate layer of the language model using logit lens (nostalgebraist, 2020) and then computes similarity scores between each layer’s generation and the final output.
+These features are fed into a learned probabilistic classifier to assess confidence in the decoded output.
+On the simulated trial and error (STE) tool-calling dataset using Llama3 models, we find that MICE beats or matches the baselines on smoothed expected calibration error.
+Using MICE confidences to determine whether to call a tool significantly improves over strong baselines on a new metric, expected tool-calling utility.
+Further experiments show that MICE is sample-efficient, can generalize zero-shot to unseen APIs, and results in higher tool-calling utility in scenarios with varying risk levels.
+Our code is open source, available at https://github.com/microsoft/mice_for_cats.

 ACL Best Paper